stigok/blog.stigok.com/_posts/2018-05-03-lvm-in-luks-with-encrypted-boot-partition-and-suspend-to-disk.md

     # gdisk /dev/nvme0n1
     o (new partition table)
     y (confirm)

+The next step is determined by whether you are installing on a **UEFI or BIOS** system.

 **UEFI:** Create en EFI System Partition (ESP).
 This is the partiton that will contain the EFI image the computer will initially boot from.
 I'm allocating 512MB to avoid